ivanov-gv/zpcg/README.md

 laconic instructions of how to use the bot.

 Returns the message in the different language depending on the users telegram settings.
-If the users language is not supported - it uses English to communicate.
+If the user's language is not supported, it uses English for communication.

 ### Timetable request

-Any message without a `/` in it is parsed as a timetable request.
+Any message without a `/` is parsed as a timetable request.

 The expected format is
-`{departure station name using only latin characters} {',' or '>' symbol}
+`{departure station name using only Latin characters} {',' or '>' symbol}
-{arrival station name using only latin characters}`.
+{arrival station name using only Latin characters}`.

-Messages in the expected format are replayed with a timetable.
-Any other - an error.
+Messages in the expected format are replied with a timetable.
+For any other format, there will be an error.

 The default error is defined in `/internal/service/render/{language_code}.go` files.

-If the input message is in the right format but contains a station name from the black list defined in `/internal/service/blacklist` - it will be responded with a custom warning usually telling the user that the station does not exist.
+If the input message is in the right format but contains a station name from the black list defined in `/internal/service/blacklist` - it is responded with a custom warning usually telling the user that the station does not exist.

 #### No intersections